 3. Pain Sedation and Consultation Service

 The pediatric anesthesia fellow has daily exposure to pediatric pain issues during the time spent in the operating room and the intensive care unit.
 Under faculty supervision, the fellow learns to perform and utilize caudal, epidural and spinal anesthesia/analgesia for pediatric patients.
-Peripheral nerve blocks, including penile, femoral, sciatic, lumbar plexus and brachial plexus blocks are also taught.
+Peripheral nerve blocks, including TAP, rectus sheath, femoral, sciatic, lumbar plexus and brachial plexus blocks are also taught.

 Each fellow will also spend one month on the Pain Consultation and Sedation Service.
 During this time they will round on all inpatients with epidural or regional catheters, follow-up on inpatients that received single injection blocks and assist with any inpatient pain consultations and pain management issues on the ward or in the PACU.
 They will also perform regional blocks and assist with writing epidural orders and initiating all infusions.